-Supplementary evidence suggests that insights regarding the properties of analysts' work may vary with the type of research examined.
-On the one hand, challenges to management appear more direct in a conference call environment whereas written research tends to contain more measured criticism.
-Analyst propensity to criticize management in the absence of bad news is also more evident for conference calls.
-On the other hand, while the sensitivity of analysts' cognitive processing behavior to bad news (relative to good news) is statistically and economically significant for both modalities, the effect is more pronounced for written research.
+Exploratory analysis suggests that conclusions regarding the properties of analysts' work may vary with the type of research examined.
+On the one hand, challenges to management appear more direct in a conference call environment whereas written research tends to contain more measured commentary.
+Analysts' propensity to confront management in the absence of bad news is also more evident for conference calls.
+On the other hand, while the sensitivity of analysts' cognitive processing behaviour to bad news (relative to good news) is significant for both modalities, the effect is more pronounced in written research.

 Our analysis contributes to extant research in several ways.
-First, we extend Fogarty and Rogers (2005) by demonstrating that while analyst behavior is almost certainly conditioned by social context, it also displays features that are entirely consistent with normal attributional search processes.
-Whereas analysts' work may appear anodyne in schema-consistent settings, they nevertheless respond with more penetrating research when actual performance deviates from expectations generally and in particular when performance is worse than predicted.
-Second, we contribute to a growing body of research on earnings conference calls, the majority of which tests for incremental information content (Frankel et al., 1999; Bowen et al., 2002; Kimbrough, 2005; Maydew and Venkatachalam, 2012).
-Several studies examine the information content of the Q&A section of the conference call without distinguishing between manager and analyst content (Matsumoto et al., 2011; Price et al., 2012; Chen et al., 2013a).
-Only Schoenfeld (2012) and Chen et al. (2013b) study the properties of analyst questions directly.
-In contrast to

-Schoenfeld (2012) and Chen et al. (2013b) who focus on aggregate question tone to measure predictive information content and belief revisions, respectively, we examine question-level content with the aim of shedding new light on analysts' information acquisition behavior.2 Our analysis therefore speaks to calls for more work examining what analysts actually do (Bradshaw, 2011; Schipper, 1991).
-Third, ours is the first study of which we are aware to compare the properties of analysts' spoken and written outputs.
-Findings suggest that conclusions regarding their behavior may depend on the format (i.e., speech versus text) and aims (i.e., information acquisition versus information dissemination) of the specific research outputs examined.
+First, we extend Fogarty and Rogers (2005) by demonstrating that while analyst behaviour is almost certainly conditioned by institutional context, it also displays features that are entirely consistent with normal attributional search processes.
+Whereas analysts' work may appear anodyne in schemaconsistent settings, they nevertheless respond with more penetrating research when actual performance deviates from expectations generally, and in particular when performance is worse than predicted.
+Second, we contribute to research on earnings conference calls (Hollander et al., 2010; Matsumoto et al., 2011; Larcker and Zakolyukina, 2012; Mayew and Venkatachalam, 2012; Brochet et al., 2015; Bushee et al., 2015; Davis et al., 2015; Lee, 2016).2 Direct evidence on the properties of analysts' questions is sparse and limited to assessments of their pooled predictive ability and response to management tone (Allee and DeAngelis, 2015; Brockman et al., 2015; Chen et al., 2015; Milian and Smith, 2015).
+Ours is the first study of which we are aware to analyse question-level properties as a means of shedding light on analysts' information acquisition behaviour.3 Our analysis therefore responds to calls for more work examining what analysts actually do (Schipper, 1991; Bradshaw, 2011).
+Third, we compare the properties of analysts' verbal and written research outputs.
+Huang et al. (2015) is the only other study to the best of our knowledge that compares these modalities.
+While Huang et al. (2015) test for differences in research themes, we compare the degree of rigour and objectivity associated with the two outputs.